 To see if your domain name is available (and maybe even secure it if you’ve decided on a name already), use the little box below:

 If you’ve found the ideal blog name and it happens to be available, don’t waste any time!
-Read my guide on How To Start A Blog In 2017 and get your domain name free for the first year by going self-hosted with Bluehost.
+(The good ones get taken really fast)

 A great resource to find out if your blog name and social media handles are available is Name Check.
 Simply insert the blog name in the box at the top and see if it’s taken or not.
 (Make sure to write the name without any spaces if it has more than one word in it such as “anawonders” instead of Ana Wonders.)